satoshi-create/complexity-and-network-webdesign/docs/README.md

 This folder is the collective brain of CANW.
 Contributions to documentation are just as valuable as code!

 ---

+## 🧩 Coming Soon

+We are actively working on these documents:

+- `roadmap.md`: Laying out phases and priority areas across subprojects
+- `glossary.md`: Defining key terms like "emergence", "mycelium", and "scroll narrative"
+- `new_project_proposal.md`: A template to make it easy for anyone to propose a new project idea

+If you'd like to help shape them, open a [Discussion](https://github.com/your-repo/discussions) or contribute directly.

 Let’s grow this creative network together 🌱